 \subsection{Results and Analysis}

-\paragraph{Performance differs under different roles.} However, the model uncertainty may contribute more to the judgement divergence, instead of the personalised estimation
+\textbf{Performance differs under different roles.} However, the model uncertainty may contribute more to the judgement divergence, instead of the personalised opinion.
 On samples of \chaosnli and \ustsc, the accuracy differs significantly under different system roles.
 NLP PhD student performs the best on \chaosnli and the linguistic expert is the best on \ustsc.
-However, how is the distinction affected by the setup of different roles in context versus the model predictive uncertainty?
-If the deviation of multiple runs under the same role is notably smaller than the variance stemming from roles setting, and a relatively-high performance consistently appears in the well-performed role, we believe that different roles in in-context learning may unlock multiple reasoning paths, an optimal role leads reasoning route to more correct answers.
+However, how is the distinction affected by the setup of different roles in the pre-context versus the model predictive uncertainty?
+If the deviation of multiple runs under the same role is notably smaller than the variance stemming from various roles setting, and a relatively-high performance consistently appears in the well-performed role, we believe that the model is capable to make persona-specific judgement under different roles.
+In other words, the setting of different roles in the pre-context may unlock multiple reasoning paths, an optimal role leads reasoning route to more correct answers.

-Therefore, we re-run ten times on \chaosnli and \ustsc by the roles of a NLP PhD student and a linguistic expert respectively.
-In \tabref{tab:tenruns}, on both \chaosnli and \ustsc, results deviate significantly across ten runs.
-A higher performance is not kept.
+Therefore, we re-run ten times on \chaosnli and \ustsc with the roles of an NLP PhD student and a linguistic expert, respectively.
+We cab see in \tabref{tab:tenruns} that, on both \chaosnli and \ustsc, the results deviate significantly across the ten runs.
+A higher performance cannot be kept.

 The accuracy of \chaosnli ranges from 0.48 to 0.55, and Pearson correlation for \ustsc also ranges from 0.67 to 0.76.
 This suggests that the model uncertainty may contribute more to the performance variance, than the setting of system roles.

-\paragraph{The collective predictions essentially does not match the human opinions.} Label distributions represented by ($\mu$, $\sigma$) of \ustsc annotators and predictions of ten different roles differ substantially (see top of \figref{fig:ustsc-systemrole-divergence}).
-The distribution by ten roles and ten runs in the same role of \textit{linguistic expert} is much similar, their KL-divergence of 171 (86\%) examples is less than 1.0, indicating small distributional distance for the majority cases between the same role and different roles.
-While KL-divergence between annotators and ten roles/ten runs is mostly large (KL>1.0 for 177/185 examples).
-This suggests that neither estimations under the setting of different roles nor multiple runs in the same role can imitate the distribution of collective human opinions.
+\textbf{The collective predictions essentially does not match the human opinions.} Label distributions represented by ($\mu$, $\sigma$) of \ustsc annotators and predictions of ten different roles differ substantially (see \figref{fig:ustsc-systemrole-divergence} top).
+The distribution by ten roles and ten runs by \textit{linguistic expert} is much similar, their KL-divergence of 171 (86\%) examples is less than 1.0, indicating small distributional distance for the majority cases between using the same role and different roles.
+While KL-divergence between annotators and ten roles or ten runs is mostly large (KL>1.0 for 177 and 185 examples).
+This suggests that neither estimations under different roles nor multiple runs by the same role can imitate the distribution of collective human opinions.